Remy Ma’s ‘ShETHER:’ Nicki Minaj Responds, But Not To The Person You Think

 Rap diva Nicki Minaj has officially responded to Remy Ma’s “ShETHER,” the diss record penned by the female Terror Squad member that takes aim at the “Truffle Butter” collaborator’s shaky career — but not to Remy herself.

-Instead, the Queens-native musician curiously chose to go after the other celebrity that’s called out on “ShETHER,” R&B star Trey Songz, after Songz took to Twitter to inquire the reason for the explicit name drop.
+Instead, the Queens-native musician curiously chose to go after the other celebrity that’s called out on “ShETHER,” R&B star Trey Songz, after Songz took to Twitter to inquire the reason for an explicit name drop within one of the song’s verses.

 "You wanna see a dead body" (little kid from BoyzNdaHood voice) @nickiminaj #Barz #AndBARZonly https://t.co/KKPFlmTERL pic.twitter.com/3tA9sukLah